 - Repair distribution lines that carry electricity from substations to each neighborhood.

-- Repair the tap lines that serve anywhere from 20-300 homes and businesses.
+- Repair the tap lines that serve anywhere from 20 to 300 homes and businesses.

 - Reconnect lines to individual customers - this is the most difficult and time-consuming step in the restoration process.

 When this process is complete, your home may still be without power.
-That means there is damage to your home's electrical system and a licensed electrician will be needed to complete the work.
+That means there is damage to your home's electrical system and you will need to contact a licensed electrician.

 Have you ever come home to find your digital clocks flashing "12:00"?
 It's caused by a power blink – a brief interruption that's designed to prevent a longer power outage.